 Professor Elizabeth Armstrong

 Foundation Chair in Speech Pathology

-School of Psychology and Social Science
+School of Medical and Health Sciences

 Edith Cowan University